yukigesho/poidh-indexer/README.md

 ### 2. Database Setup

 This project uses a **PostgreSQL** database.
-Create a new database in your PostgreSQL instance and set the connection URL in a `.env` file at the root of the project:
+Create a new database in your PostgreSQL instance and set the connection URL in a `.env.local` file at the root of the project:

 ```plaintext
 DATABASE_URL="postgresql://<username>:<password>@<host>:<port>/<database>"